 Sunday evening Andrea and I enjoyed “The Lorax” in the mall’s theatre (after eating, of course)!

 We left Bloemfontein Monday morning and headed for Lesotho.
 It was a great mini-vacation.
 On Tuesday, I made a HUGE chocolate cake with fudge icing for ‘M’e Mathabo’s 58th birthday.
+We surprised her with it in the evening…not a piece was left to save!!

 The final two shots are of 'M'e Mathabo's birthday party; in the second picture she is happily singing to herself while we eat our cake!!!